BrainDeadAnarch/NetrunnerIconCache/README.md

 # Netrunner Icons

-Official and Unofficial Netrunner card game icons under one roof.
-Providing SVG embedded links for online resources.
+Official and Unofficial Netrunner card game icons for consistent resources.

+## Unnoficial icons

+Not every Netrunner game element has its own published icon.
+Inspired by the many Netrunner tokens, this resource will also provide icons for those game elements without official icons.

+Recommend an icon button

-## Icon Sources
+## Icon sources

 **MWDelaney Github**: Re-rendered original and [NetrunnerDB](https://netrunnerdb.com) / [RetekiDB](https://nrdb.reteki.fun) icons.